Extension Logo

 • Adults lay eggs on non-cucurbit plants such as corn and other grasses.

-• Larvae feed on the roots of grasses and transform to pupae in the soil.
+• Larvae feed on the roots of grasses and transform into pupae in the soil.

 Damage caused by cucumber beetles

-• Adults feed on the foliage, and when populations are high, they feed on the stems as well.
+• Adults feed on the foliage and blossoms and, when populations are high, they also feed on the stems and fruit.

 Striped cucumber beetle feeding on new cucumber leaves